 Enterprise sends INVITE to OSP B with calling number TN

-If OSP B does not own this TN and therefore cannot automatically attest with level A, the OSP requests information about whether this Enterprise has permission to send a call to an OSP on that TN.
-The OSP therefore queries the CTND with a request which states both the TN and Enterprise ID.
+If OSP B is not assigned this TN and therefore cannot directly attest with level “A”, the OSP requests information about whether this Enterprise has permission to send a call to an OSP on that TN.
+The OSP queries the CTND with a request which states both the TN and Enterprise ID.

-CTND responds to confirm whether OSP B can add an Identity Header to the INVITE with attestation level A.
+CTND responds to confirm whether OSP B can add an Identity header to the SIP INVITE with attestation level “A”.

-If the CTND responds positively to the OSP then this affirmation means:
+If the CTND responds positively to the OSP, then this affirmation means:

 The given Enterprise has been assigned permission by a TNSP and, optionally, by a chain of Enterprises, that it can pass a SIP INVITE to an OSP using that TN.

-This is subject to the chain of Enterprises policing their SIP traffic as expected.
-For example, if a bad actor injects a SIP INVITE into the chain of Enabler Enterprises and the Enterprise that receives it does not reject it (which they should because it doesn’t come from the Enterprise that has requested their services as an Enabler) then the OSP will treat the call as due for uplift to A-level attestation when this is incorrect.
-This parallels the level of policing that is expected of Service Providers when they A-attest their own subscriber connections.
-The CTND could potentially provide additional information, about the chain of Enterprises that have been involved in the assignment of this TN, that could help inform an OSP (via Analytics) about whether they can rely on the Enterprises involved in the initiation of a call.
+This affirmation is subject to the chain of Enterprises policing their SIP traffic as expected.
+For example, if a bad actor injects a SIP INVITE into the chain of Enabler Enterprises and the Enterprise that receives it does not reject it (which they should because it doesn’t come from the Enterprise that has requested their services as an Enabler), then the OSP will incorrectly treat the call as eligible for uplift to ”A” attestation.
+This parallels the level of policing that is expected of Service Providers when they assign attestation levels to their own subscriber connections.
+The CTND could potentially provide additional information about the chain of Enterprises that have been involved in the assignment of this TN that could help inform an OSP (via Analytics) about whether they can rely on the Enterprises involved in the initiation of a call.

 An Enterprise should adhere to these policing rules:

-An Initiator must reject INVITEs from a TN that it has been assigned (i.e. INVITEs should only come from an Initiator’s own network).
+An Initiator rejects INVITEs from a TN that it has been assigned (i.e., INVITEs should only come from an Initiator’s own network).

-An Enabler must only accept an INVITE from the Enterprise which assigned it the TN.
+An Enabler only accepts an INVITE from the Enterprise which assigned it the TN.

 On receipt of a traceback request by an OSP

-When an OSP receives a traceback request for a call, if it does not own the TN then it can query the CTND to receive the “chain of custody” of that TN.
+When an OSP receives a traceback request for a call, if it is not assigned the TN, then it can query the CTND to receive the “chain of custody” of that TN.
 This “chain” comprises the source TNSP identity and the tree of Enterprises that had been assigned permission to use that TN at that point in time (because the assignments have expiry times, and the permissions may have changed since the time of the call in question).

 The need to review past data in the CTND obviously requires the CTND to retain historical information for a period to be agreed with the traceback authority.

-The information from the CTND will allow the OSP to identify the Enterprise that initiated the call or if, as per Section XX, the routing options for the Enterprises involved in the TN was a tree rather than a list then the OSP can identify the potential set of Enterprises that initiated the call.
+The information from the CTND can allow the OSP to identify the Enterprise that initiated the call or if, as per Section 7.2, the routing options for the Enterprises involved in the TN was a tree rather than a list, then the OSP can identify the potential set of Enterprises that initiated the call.

-Assuming that the Enterprises returned by the CTND are ordered in the sequence in which permission to use the TN was granted (from the TNSP onwards) then the initiating Enterprise(s) will be the last Initiator(s) in the tree of assignment before Enabler permission was granted.
+Assuming that the Enterprises returned by the CTND are ordered in the sequence in which permission to use the TN was granted (from the TNSP onwards), then the initiating Enterprise(s) will be the last Initiator(s) in the tree of assignment before Enabler permission was granted.

-For example, if the “chain of custody” is a list structure then the call initiator can be identified as Everbridge in the following:
+For example, if the “chain of custody” is a list structure, then the call initiator can be identified as TheCallingCompany in the following:

-Santa Barbara Fire Department, Initiator
+AnyTownFire Department, Initiator

-Everbridge, Initiator
+TheCallingCompany, Initiator

-Twilio, Enabler
+TheCPaaSCompany, Enabler

 and, in the case of a tree structure, the potential Initiators would be identified as the entities in bold:

-Santa Barbara Fire Department, Initiator
+AnyTown Fire Department, Initiator

-Everbridge, Initiator RapidReach, Initiator
+TheCallingCompany, Initiator AnotherCallingCompany, Initiator

-Twilio, Enabler Twilio, Enabler
+TheCPaaSCompany, Enabler TheCPaaSCompany, Enabler

 Use Case Scenarios